Skip to main content

 Hormonal Support for Women across the Lifespan

-For women, the hormonal landscape is particularly dynamic, with significant shifts occurring during and menopause.
+For women, the hormonal landscape is particularly dynamic, with significant shifts occurring during perimenopause and menopause.
 The decline in estrogen and progesterone during this transition is associated with a well-documented increase in insulin resistance and a redistribution of fat to the abdominal area.

 Hormone therapy (HT), when appropriately timed and personalized, can be a powerful tool for mitigating these metabolic consequences.
 The use of bioidentical hormones, such as estradiol and progesterone, can help restore metabolic equilibrium.
-Estradiol, in particular, has been shown to and glucose uptake in tissues.
+Estradiol, in particular, has been shown to improve insulin sensitivity and glucose uptake in tissues.

+Protocols for women are highly individualized.
+For some, a combination of estradiol and progesterone is most effective.
+In other cases, low-dose testosterone therapy may be added to improve libido, energy levels, and body composition.
 The route of administration is also a key consideration; transdermal applications (patches or gels) are often preferred as they bypass the liver, which may offer a better metabolic profile compared to oral formulations.
 The goal is to alleviate menopausal symptoms while simultaneously providing metabolic protection.

 The Role of Peptides in Metabolic Recalibration

 Beyond traditional hormone replacement, a newer class of therapeutics known as peptides offers a more targeted approach to metabolic optimization.
 Peptides are short chains of amino acids that act as signaling molecules in the body.
-Growth hormone secretagogues (GHS) are a category of peptides that stimulate the pituitary gland to release its own (GH) in a natural, pulsatile manner.
+Growth hormone secretagogues (GHS) are a category of peptides that stimulate the pituitary gland to release its own growth hormone (GH) in a natural, pulsatile manner.
 This is distinct from administering synthetic GH directly, which can carry a higher risk of side effects.

 Peptides like Sermorelin and the combination of Ipamorelin/CJC-1295 work by mimicking the body’s natural signaling pathways to increase GH production.
 Growth hormone has potent effects on body composition, promoting the breakdown of fat (lipolysis) and the building of lean muscle.
 By reducing visceral adiposity and increasing metabolically active muscle tissue, these peptides can significantly improve insulin sensitivity.
-Tesamorelin is another GHRH analogue that has been specifically studied and approved for reducing excess abdominal fat in certain populations, further highlighting the therapeutic potential of peptides in addressing metabolic disease.

 The following table outlines some of the key hormonal and peptide protocols used to address insulin resistance: